kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 ================================ 1 failed, 1 passed in 0.03s =================================
 ```

-Since `course2` has modules (all with no phrases) this time it's not as easy to
+Since `course2` has modules (all with no phrases) this time, it's not as easy to
 cheat with the implementation.

 The simplest way to make the test pass is probably actually